HGV – Corporate Manslaughter

 It may be stating the obvious, but the best time for an HGV logistics operation to act is long before they are involved in a fatal accident.
 For many, larger HGV operators – especially those operating in and around large cities with increased cycle traffic on the roads – it is often a question of “when” rather than “if” one of their vehicles becomes involved in a serious accident (fatal or not).

 Managing the immediate aftermath of a fatal accident, including obtaining urgent advice upon what needs to be done, can make all the difference between successfully protecting the driver and operator from prosecution and the awful consequences of prosecution, potential conviction and call up to Public Inquiry.
-So before you have to face the consequences of an accident give us a call now on 01279 818280 and see how we can help to protect your haulage business.
+So before you have to face the consequences of an accident give our road transport lawyers a call now on 01279 818280 and see how we can help to protect your road haulage business.